LBMA’s webinar this week focused on recent physical gold flows into China over their New Year period and expectations of demand for the coming months.

 LBMA Asia Update 2020

-After a very challenging year for demand across all parts of Asia and Australasia, there are signs of optimism for demand in 2021.
+After a very challenging year for demand across all parts of Asia and Australasia, Jeremy East (LBMA), Nicholas Frappell (ABC Bullion), Sunil Kashyap (Scotiabank) and Albert Cheng (SBMA) discuss the signs of optimism for demand in 2021.